vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, while user-side binding of social accounts, through the bound social account, can extend membership benefits to the robot on social media, expected to support Telegram, Discord and other platforms
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, and users can bind their social accounts to extend membership benefits to robots on their social media.
+It is expected to support platforms such as Telegram and Discord.

 </details>